 In July 2025, Polymarket acquired QCEX (also known as “QCX”) for approximately $112 million.
 QCEX held a CFTC-licensed exchange designation — specifically the same regulatory structure used by competitor Kalshi.
 The acquisition gave Polymarket the regulatory infrastructure to legally offer prediction markets to US customers.

 The US platform relaunched on December 2, 2025, initially as an invite-only sports prediction app.
-It operates separately from the international platform with its own markets, liquidity, and fee structure.
+The waitlist was dropped in May 2026, opening the iOS app to US users (Android and web are still pending).
+It operates separately from the international platform with its own markets, liquidity, and fee structure — see our full US status page for the state-by-state legal picture.

 The two platforms are not connected.
 Positions, balances, and accounts are completely separate.